Royal Mangueshi temple

 The location of Mangueshi temple is just 21 km from Panaji, the capital of Goa.
-It is on e of the famous temple in Goa which is frequented by large number of tourists every year.
+It is one of the famous temples in Goa which is frequented by a large number of tourists every year.
 Situated in the village of Mangeshi in Ponda Taluk, it stands on a hillock of Priol.
-The main attraction of the temple is to follow a dress code if you wish to visit the temple.
-The temple is dedicated to Lord Mangesh which is said to be an incarnation of Lord Shiva.
+The main attraction of the temple is to follow a dress code if wish to visit temple.
+The temple is dedicated to Lord Mangesh who is said to be an incarnation of Lord Shiva.

-The main deity of the temple is a Shiva lingam named as Manguesh derived from the word ‘Mam girisha’.
-Once upon a time Lord Shiva manifested in the form of a tiger to scare Mother Parvati.
-Out of fear she cried to the lord by saying ‘trahi mam girisha’ which means ‘save me oh lord of the mountains’.
+The main deity of the temple is a Shiva lingam named Manguesh derived from the word ‘Mam girisha’.
+Once upon a time, Lord Shiva manifested in the form of a tiger to scare Mother Parvati.
+Out of fear, she cried to the lord by saying ‘trahi mam girisha’ which means ‘save me oh lord of the mountains’.
 Hearting this Shiva got into his original form.
 Since then the place is known as Manguesh and the temple is called Mangeshi temple.

 About Mangueshi temple

 There are many deities in the temple complex.
-The main deities are Lord Shiva, Parvati and Ganesha.
-Some of others are Nandikeshwar, Bhagwati and Gajana.
-Lord Mangesh is manily worshipped by the Saraswat Brahmins and is present in the temp0le in the form of a lingam.
-There are subsidiary shrines too apart from the main building that include virabhadra, suryanaryana, kal bhairav and many others.
+The main deities are Lord Shiva, Parvati, and Ganesha.
+Some of the others are Nandikeshwar, Bhagwati, and Gajana.
+Lord Mangesh is mainly worshipped by the Saraswat Brahmins and is present in the temple in the form of a lingam.
+There are subsidiary shrines too apart from the main building that includes virabhadra, suryanaryana, kal bhairav and many others.
 Previously the temple was in Cortalim, a small village in Salcette.
-During the rule of the Portuguese, when they started converting people into Christians, the saraswat Brahmins securely sifted Lord Mangesh Libnga to Pirol village where it is presently situated.
-It stands on the gomati river bank also known as Zuari River.
+During the rule of the Portuguese, when they started converting people into Christians, the Saraswat Brahmins securely sifted Lord Mangesh Libnga to Pirol village where it is presently situated.
+It stands on the gomati river bank also known as the Zuari River.

 The temple is believed to be 450 years old and scatters its elegance even in simple decoration.
-Quite a number of pilasters, domes and balustrades are seen to complete its structure.
+Quite a number of pilasters, domes, and balustrades are seen to complete its structure.
 Inside the complex of the temple, the shrine of Nandi and the 7 storied lamp tower adds up to the prominent beauty of the wealthy temple.
-The temple glows in colorful light and looks magical when the lamp is lighted at night.
+The temple glows in colorful light and looks magical when the lamp is lit at night.
 The lamp tower is known as ‘deepstambha’.
-There is also a water tank inside the temple complex and is regarded as the oldest part of the temple.
+There is also a water tank inside the temple complex which is regarded as the oldest part of the temple.

 Rituals and festivals

 Like every temple, this temple also performs many rituals on a daily basis.
-Every morning ‘avisekha’ of the lord is done followed by Laghu and Maha rudra.
+Every morning ‘avisekha’ of the lord is done followed by Laghu and Maha Rudra.
 Daily in the evening ‘aarti’ is performed and the ritual ends at night with Panchopchur puja.
 Monday is believed to be the day of Lord Shiva and accordingly every week on this day a procession is taken out on ‘palakhi’ before the aarti is performed.
-Many festivals are celebrated annually like Ram Navami, Navaratri, Akshya Tritiya, Mahashivratri, Diwali and Dasherra.
+Many festivals are celebrated annually like Ram Navami, Navaratri, Akshaya Tritiya, Mahashivratri, Diwali, and Dasherra.

 When to visit